Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

 - **Best Practices and Lessons Learned on Synthetic Data for Language Models;** Ruibo Liu et al
 - **A Survey on the Memory Mechanism of Large Language Model based Agents;** Zeyu Zhang et al
 - **A Survey on Self-Evolution of Large Language Models;** Zhengwei Tao et al
+- **When LLMs step into the 3D World: A Survey and Meta-Analysis of 3D Tasks via Multi-modal Large Language Models;** Xianzheng Ma et al

 ## Position Paper